defunctec/Defunctex/README.md

     */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
     */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1

-### Install Forever to keep the javascript running
+### Step 10 - Install Forever to keep the javascript running

-If the terminal window running the explorer closes the explorer stops running.
-You can keep it running using Forever.
-Install it by
+You can keep node running using forever

     $ npm install forever -g
     $ npm install forever-monitor

-Now, instead of npm start you can
+You can start using

     $ forever start bin/cluster

-If you want to shut it down use
+And stop

     $ forever stop bin/cluster

+Sync the Crown blockchain with the explorer

+    $ node scripts/sync.js index update

 ### Wallet

 The wallet must be running with at least the following flags